OHio(Dayton area) Tornadoes

 Illen's home was devastated by the tornado.
 She thought she was one of the fortunate ones... she had insurance and she was able to find a contractor.
 Unfortunately her contractor, after being paid most of the insurance money, failed to do work that would pass inspections and ultimately left without completing the work.

-Together with Sharing Hope Ministries we were able to repair the framing to sound structural condition and finish her home... a window unit a/c will have to do until she can afford to replace the ac condenser which was stolen after the tornado, but she is home, safe and sound!
+Together with Sharing Hope Ministries we were able to repair the framing to sound structural condition and finish her home... a window unit A/C will have to do until she can afford to replace the AC condenser which was stolen after the tornado, but she is home, safe and sound!

-Now the elements will not further damage the house until she can get contractors to finish the work!
+Although not able to complete the rebuild, now the elements will not further damage the house until she can get contractors to finish the work!

 When considering where to go next (from West Virginia), we were able to connect with some friends from the Dayton, Ohio area and came up over the 4th of July weekend to pitch in with Brethren Disaster Ministries to do some tree clean-up...